ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 #### ECE 597AA
+- Artificial Intelligence in Wireless Based Networks
 - Super easy until the final project which was ridiculously hard, no one finished it
+- No way you could understand that material, it was super dense
-- Homework and Midterm was the same format at ECE 597SD &nbsp;
+- Homework and Midterm Presentation was the same format at ECE 597SD
+- No Exam
+&nbsp;

 #### CS 383
+- Computer Science's Artificial Intelligence class
 - Lots of cool but hard projects
 - Great to know how AI works, higher level CS stuff
 - Lots of information
 &nbsp;

+#### ECE 397Q
+- Quantum Computing
+- Interesting class so far, the professor is boring at teaching and is excited whenever you ask questions
+- Make sure you take with some friends
+- Presentation for a Midterm
+- Python Projects for Lab
+- Weekly Homework assignments that are similar to the class notes &nbsp;

 #### ECE 244*
 - Had an EE friend say it was challenging but not the end of the world
-- Don't know why you would ever want to take a Physics class as a CompE &nbsp;
+- Don't know why you would ever want to take a Physics class as a Comp E &nbsp;

 #### CS 403*
-- Basically physics
-&nbsp;
+- Intro to Robotics
+- Basically physics, not much to do with building robots &nbsp;

 #### CS 446*
+- Search Engines
 - Roommate had a tough time
 &nbsp;
 &nbsp;